rezasrk/srk-grid-gridview/README.md

 # Instructions

-you must call three method to create table ` ->headerColumns() ` and ` ->addColumns() ` and final ` ->renderGrid() `
+you must call three method to create table ` ->headerColumns() ` and ` ->addColumns() ` and final ` ->renderGrid() ` the other method are optional

 ### ->headerColumns()

-this method  create header of table its received array inside another array as input
+this method  create header of table its given array inside another array as input

 at the moment internal array has three key